BlogKubernetes

 Lock down pod-to-pod traffic with a default-deny NetworkPolicy, then re-allow DNS and the flows your apps actually need.

-bash — a flat network by defaultlive
+bash — flat network before any policylive

 kubectl exec -n shop web-0 -- curl -s --max-time 3 db:5432